Frequently Asked Questions

 Male Pattern Hair Loss

-Photocontact dermatitis is a toxic or allergic reaction that may occur when certain chemicals are applied to the skin and subsequently exposed to the sun.
+A toxic or allergic reaction known as photocontact dermatitis can happen when certain substances are applied to the skin and then exposed to sunlight.

-Psoriasis is a skin disease that causes red, itchy scaly patches, most commonly on the knees, elbows, trunk and scalp.
-Psoriasis is a common, long-term (chronic) disease with no cure.
-It tends to go through cycles, flaring for a few weeks or months, then subsiding for a while or going into remission.
+Psoriasis is a skin condition that typically affects the knees, elbows, trunk, and scalp and results in red, itchy, scaly patches.
+Psoriasis is a frequent, chronic condition that has no cure.
+It frequently flares up for a few weeks or months, then subsides for a period or enters remission.

-Steroid rosacea is the name given to a rosacea-like condition on the mid-face caused by potent topical steroids or their withdrawal.
-It is a variant of perioificial dermatitis or may be the same condition (note that periorificial dermatitis may occur in the absence of topical steroid).
+A condition similar to rosacea on the midface brought on by strong topical steroids or their discontinuation is known as “steroid rosacea.”
+It may be the same condition as perioificial dermatitis or a variety of it (note that periorificial dermatitis may occur in the absence of topical steroid).

 Have a Different Question?